vivianandi/portfolio/README.md

 ## Feature #1:
 Estimate of time needed to complete: 2 hours
 Start time: 10:30
-Finish time:
+Finish time: 1:30
-Actual time needed to complete:
+Actual time needed to complete: 3 hours but took a long detour to fix netlify links